jan-revay/initPC/Ubuntu_22.04/README.md

 # Init script for Ubuntu desktop (Ubuntu + GNOME)

+# Bugs

+- commit 5dca40894e79c15c5b832c2958a5df0bf85b8f95 made GNOME unstable (unable to use mouse) going to overview and back (Win, pause, Win) might have solved the problem
+  - if the problem reoccurs, consider reverting the commit

 ## TODO

 - create an automatic tiling script via ydotool and simulating keyboard shortcuts